Please enable JavaScript to view this site.

 Scroll Prev Up Next More

-This macro function calculates the time, on nDate, when the planet of planetary index nPlanetID is in conjunction, in opposition or in quadrature with the Earth.
+This macro function calculates the time, on nDate, when the planet of planetary index nPlanetID is in conjunction, in opposition or in quadrature with the Earth, or trine to the Earth, with respect to the Sun.

 The allowed values for nPlanetID range from n_MERCURY to n_PLUTO.

-The result is the time of the day expressed in one millionth of a day (less than 1/10th of a second).
+The result is the time of the day expressed in one millionth of a day (less than 1/10th of a second), plus 1 million times the index of the conjunction or opposition occurring on nDate.
+If no event occurs on nDate, then the function returns 0.

 The macro code below checks if any of the planets is in conjunction, in opposition or in quadrature with the Earth, on the date of the incoming macro token.